-About.com guides are experts in their subjects who enjoy sharing their knowledge and enthusiasm with readers.
-But many guides are also parents of children with special needs who value the flexible schedule that freelance work for About.com gives them.
-I've interviewed six guides about the way About.com and other freelance work helps them balance career and family.
+About.com experts are authorities on their subjects who enjoy sharing their knowledge and enthusiasm with readers.
+But many experts are also parents of children with special needs who value the flexible schedule that freelance work for About.com gives them.
+I've interviewed six experts about the way About.com and other freelance work helps them balance career and family.
 Read a sampling of their advice here, and follow the links to the full interviews.

 Don't Be Afraid to Change Your Career

 Jeanette Bradley, a former About.com expert on Food Allergies and the mother of a child with food allergies and ADHD, never got back to her public policy career after her daughter was born with health problems.
 "I am no longer a policy wonk, but I now get to do my dream job -- being a freelance writer and illustrator.
 And of course, I have my wonderful daughter who brings so much joy into my life.
 My former colleagues see my life as a derailed career.
 They don't understand the choices I have made, and feel sorry for me.
 But some of the most wonderful people I have met in my life are other parents of special-needs children, many of whom have left careers to care for their kids full-time.
 They understand that life is full of difficult choices."